 - Movie nights

-Also, if you forget to bring along a few things, there is a campground general store on site with essentials like milk, eggs, bread items, cold cereals, grilling supplies, and firewood, etc.
+If you forget to bring along a few things, there is a campground general store on-site with essentials like milk, eggs, bread items, cold cereals, grilling supplies, firewood, etc.

 It’s more than just a campground